cowprotocol/discord-bot/README.md

 ### PROD

-This is the bot active on [CowSwap's Discord server](chat.cowswap.exchange)
+This is the bot active on [Garden's Discord server](https://discord.com/invite/Fp4ZmZZrFu)

 Use this [bot invite](https://discord.com/api/oauth2/authorize?client_id=913903801033981952&permissions=2147560448&scope=bot) to add it to a Discord server.

 ### TEST

-This is a test bot where new features should be deployed first before hitting production.

-Currently running on a private test server named `Robot Cow testing grounds`.
-[Here's a server invite](https://discord.gg/8t94Zwgm) (which has an expiration date, so you more likely to find it via the search)

-Use this [bot invite](https://discord.com/api/oauth2/authorize?client_id=976075945293266984&permissions=2147560448&scope=bot) to add it to a Discord server.
+to be added

 ## Creating the bot